American Birth Control League: Goals and activities

 In 1921, the ABCL organized the First American Birth Control Conference at New York City, November 11–18, 1921.
 Subsequent conferences were held over the next two years in Philadelphia, Cincinnati, Albany, and Chicago.
 The ABCL arranged the holding of the Sixth International Birth Control Congress in the United States in 1925.
 The ABCL published leaflets, pamphlets, books, and a monthly missal named Birth Control Review.
 Margaret Sanger served as the first president of the organization.
-Frances B. Ackerman served as the first Treasurer.
-Anne Kennedy was the Executive Treasurer.
-Lothrop Stoddard and C. C. Little were among the founding directors.

-Other presidents of the ABCL were Eleanor Dwight Robertson Jones (1928–1934), Catherine Clement Bangs (1934–1936) and C. C. Little (1936–1939).
-One of its vice presidents was Juliet Barrett Rublee.